geoffmunn/terra.py/README.md

 ## Recent changes

+### 2.1.4
+- Liquidity pool support added, you can now join and exit liquidity pools on Osmosis
+ - This is specifically matched with terra.proto version 3.1.2

 ### 2.1.3
 - All packages have been upgraded to the latest version, except for betterproto which is already on a pre-release version.